Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 The Core of the Conflict

-The disagreement centered on Lone Star Mutual’s assessment that items such as antique furniture and a vintage guitar weren’t covered due to “wear and age,” and that depreciation should significantly reduce payout for flooring replacement.
-The Martins, led by Susan Martin, argued that the policy clearly covered all contents and structural damage from floodwaters, and that the insurer had undervalued repair costs by using outdated contractors’ estimates.
+The disagreement centered on Lone Star Mutual’s assessment that items such as antique furniture and a vintage guitar weren’t covered due to wear and age,” and that depreciation should significantly reduce payout for flooring replacement. the claimant, led by the claimant, argued that the policy clearly covered all contents and structural damage from floodwaters, and that the insurer had undervalued repair costs by using outdated contractors’ estimates.

 Arbitration Proceedings

 The arbitration was overseen by retired Judge Harold Jenkins, who carefully reviewed the insurance policy language, expert estimates from both parties, and presented evidence including photographs and repair invoices.
-Lone Star Mutual was represented by attorney Mark Henson, while the Martins were assisted by local advocate Julie Perez, a consumer insurance rights specialist.
+Lone the claimant was represented by attorney Mark Henson, while the Martins were assisted by local advocate the claimant, a consumer insurance rights specialist.

 The hearing was tense.
 Lone Star emphasized policy clauses around “reasonable depreciation” and “exclusions for certain personal property.”
 The Martins countered with expert testimony from a licensed appraiser who valued the guitar and furniture at amounts falling within policy limits.